 Current CYCCB Board of Directors

 Cindy Carraway-Wilson, MA, CYC-P

 Director of Training

-Cindy Carraway-Wilson has over 20 years of experience in the child, youth and family services field.
-She has extensive experience in program evaluation and outcome measurement, and trains on a variety of topics such as positive youth development, youth participation and asset building, and GLBTQ topics.
+Cindy Carraway-Wilson has over 20 years of experience in the child, youth, and family services field.
+She has extensive experience in program evaluation and outcome measurement, and trains on a variety of topics such as positive youth development, youth participation, and asset building, and LGBTQ+ topics.

 Before coming to Youth Catalytics, she worked as a counselor and mental health therapist in Pennsylvania and at Kids in Crisis in Greenwich, CT.
 She is a member of the training cadre for the Innovation Center for Community and Youth Development and a certified trainer from the Academy for Educational Development.
-She is trains for SMARTsource and the Academy for Competent Youth Work.
+She is trains for Youth in Focus and the Academy for Competent Youth Work.